 - Find your nearest IDP issuing Post Office (there are around 2,500 so you shouldn’t have to travel too far)

 Driving in the EU after Brexit

-- A 1949 Convention IDP (Republic of Ireland, Spain, Malta, Cyprus), or
+- A 1949 Convention IDP (Ireland, Iceland, Spain, Malta, Cyprus), or

-- A1968 Convention IDP (all other EU countries, Norway and Switzerland)
+- A 1968 Convention IDP (all other EU countries, Norway and Switzerland)

-- To apply for an IDP you must be 18 years or over, and have a valid UK driving licence.
+- To apply for an IDP you must be 18 years or over, and have a valid UK driving licence

 - An IDP can’t be issued to a provisional licence holder